 Adult Literacy Plus of Southwest Arizona (ALPS) is a full-time advocate for adult literacy in Southwest Arizona.
 As mentors, we change lives through outreach programs, adult basic education, ESL instruction, workplace preparation and training, and tutoring.
 Our program facilitates success within the family, workplace, and the community.

 Why is Literacy Important?

 ALPS services have grown past the stage of just helping individuals improve their literacy skills.
-Currently, the program offers highly qualified instructor-led classes at several different levels in both Mathematics and Reasoning Through Language Arts for those individuals working towards obtaining their High School Equivalency (HSE) diploma.
-This Blended model of classes meet for six hours a week on site and are supplemented by 16 hours a week of online study with Odysseyware and Burlington English.
+Currently, the program offers highly qualified instructor-led classes at several different levels in both Mathematics and Reasoning through Language Arts for those individuals working towards obtaining their High School Equivalency (HSE) diploma.
+This Blended model of classes meet for six hours a week on site and are supplemented by 16 hours a week of online study with Odysseyware and Burlington Core.
 Students receive individualized educational plans specifically tailored to their academic needs and skill levels.
 Entrance is welcome to those residents who already have a high school diploma or HSE but want to improve their skills for advancement in the job place and for entrance into post-secondary institutions.

 Being a full-time advocate of adult literacy in Yuma County and its surrounding areas, ALPS has seen successful expansion and outreach in the community to encompass the areas of the Foothills, Somerton, and San Luis through technology and our partnerships with library districts.